 Beyond the main island, the An Thoi Archipelago — a cluster of 15 small islets — offers even more pristine spots to explore by boat or kayak.
 These hidden beaches are ideal for snorkeling, diving, or simply soaking up the sun far away from crowds.

-Whether you want a luxury resort experience or a quiet, secluded escape, Phu Quoc’s beaches cater to every type of traveler.
+Whether you want a luxury resort experience or a quiet, secluded escape, Phu Quoc’s beaches cater to every type of traveler, which is one of the top reasons why Phu Quoc is worth visiting.

 For those who want to experience authentic local life, Phu Quoc’s traditional fishing villages are must-visit destinations.